piotref1/GameCollection/README.md

 Future modules:

+-User module - Login/Registration.
+Can it be done without need for logging in?
+Yes.
+But no way of changing your data by yourself so it's a must.

 -Nintendo module - No scraping is available.
 Crud module for adding games manually thorough all generations of Nintendo consoles.
 In addition ability to add hardware like consoles, controllers to list of collected items.